rollup/plugins/packages/babel/README.md

 Type: `String | RegExp | Array[...String|RegExp]`<br>

-A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should _ignore_.
+A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files in the build the plugin should _ignore_.
 When relying on Babel configuration files you can only exclude additional files with this option, you cannot override what you have configured for Babel itself.

 ### `include`

 Type: `String | RegExp | Array[...String|RegExp]`<br>

-A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should operate on.
+A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files in the build the plugin should operate on.
 When relying on Babel configuration files you cannot include files already excluded there.

 ### `filter`